Search results for:

-It is not recommended to disable the network routine, but if you do and lose connection to the server, you can log in through Actions -> Get VNC in the Cloud Portal and re-enable it with
+It is not recommended to disable the network routinely, but if you do and lose connection to the server, you can log in through Actions -> Get VNC in the Cloud Portal and re-enable it with

 hwagent routine network --enable hwagent routine network --run

-By default, all of the routines are enabled and run each bootup in the order listed above, with hostname, ssh-keys, and password run in parallel.
+By default, all of the routines are enabled, and run each bootup in the order listed above, with hostname, ssh-keys, and password run in parallel.